Smear test: My farting faux pas

 Smear tests: They're not as bad as you think

-Smear tests, if you've never had one, can be really scary.
+A bit like a mummy MOT, smear tests, if you've never had one, can be dautning.
 I'd be lying if I sat here and said they're enjoyable, because they're not.
 The thought of a stranger poking about in your nether regions is not something anyone really wants to do, I don't care how many they've 'seen before'.
 But they're nowhere near as bad as you might have built them up in your mind to be.

 I am extremely ashamed to admit I was so scared and embarrassed by having a smear test that I ignored loads of doctors letters about them, to the point where I was 30 when I had my first one.
 And I have Jade Goody to thank for making me finally book that first cervical screening appointment.
 I didn't have kids when Jade was ill, but I remember watching her on TV in awe at how brave she was throughout her cervical cancer diagnosis.
 Her story was heartbreaking, and despite not knowing her, it made me question my incredibly naive 'it won't happen to me' mindset.